 Most days, you can find me working on client blogs, articles, website copy, product descriptions, and more.
 Currently, I write on a range of topics, specializing in B2B & B2C marketing, fashion, film, social media, higher education, and ecommerce.

-I always aim to write something that makes the reader think.
-About a better way to do something, about the future of an industry, about an unexpected but if humor in types of copy that would usually be dry.
+I always aim to write copy that makes the reader think – about a better way to do something, the future of an industry or just about their opinion on the topic.
 When you can blend the goals of the client with the ability to make the intended (or unintended!) audience think – that’s successful copywriting.

 To learn more about Rhianmôr, check out her writing profile here: Rhianmôr Thomas